 To be eligible for FMLA leave, an employee must:

 The 12 months an employee must have been employed by the District need not be consecutive.
-However, the District will not consider any period of previous employment that occurred more than 7 years before the date of the most recent hiring, except when the service break is due to National Guard or Reserve military service or when a written agreement exists concerning the District’s intention to rehire the employee.
+However, the District will not consider any period of previous employment that occurred more than seven years before the date of the most recent hiring, except when the service break is due to fulfillment of a covered service obligation under the employee’s Uniformed Services Employment and Reemployment Rights Act (USERRA), 38 U.S.C.
+4301, et seq., or when a written agreement exists concerning the District’s intention to rehire the employee.

 If the need for the FMLA leave is foreseeable, an employee must provide the Superintendent or designee with at least 30 days’ advance notice before the leave is to begin.
 If 30 days’ advance notice is not practicable, the notice must be given as soon as practicable.
 The employee shall consult with the Superintendent or designee and make a reasonable effort to schedule a planned medical treatment so as not to disrupt the District’s operations, subject to the approval of the health care provider administering the treatment.
 The employee shall provide at least verbal notice sufficient to make the Superintendent or designee aware that he or she needs FMLA leave, and the anticipated timing and duration of the leave.
 When the approximate timing of the need for leave is not foreseeable, the employee must provide notice to the Superintendent or designee as soon as practicable under the facts and circumstances of the particular case.
 Failure to give the required notice for a foreseeable leave may result in a delay in granting the requested leave until at least 30 days after the date the employee provides notice.

 Within 15 calendar days after the Superintendent or designee makes a request for certification for an FMLA leave, an employee must provide one of the following, unless it is not practicable to do so under the particular circumstances despite the employee’s diligent good faith efforts: